Covid-19 coronavirus: No new cases for fourth day in row - Ashley Bloomfield

-There are no new Covid-19 cases today - the fourth day in a row without one, Director-General of Health Ashley Bloomfield says.
+There are no new Covid-19 cases today and Director-General of Health Ashley Bloomfield said it is his "great hope" that New Zealand has seen the last of the deaths associated with coronavirus.

+It is the fourth day in a row without a new case.

 In fact, the number of new Covid-19 cases in the past seven days has been just two.